kerimoyle/libcellml-tutorials/index.rst

-.. _main_index:
+.. _index:

 =======================
 libCellML Documentation
 =======================

-The purpose of libCellML is to create, manipulate, serialise, deserialise, validate and instantiate :cellml2:`CellML2 <>` models.
+The purpose of libCellML is to create, manipulate, serialise, deserialise, validate and instantiate :cellml2:`CellML 2.0 <>` models.
 All serialising and deserialising is to and from standard strings and using the CellML2.0 specification.
-The library is intended to be lightweight and focused purely in dealing with :cellml2:`CellML <>` models.
+The library is intended to be lightweight and focused purely in dealing with CellML 2.0 models.

 Instalation
 ===========